philc/book-notes/business/zero to one - peter thiel.md

 * "It's better to think of distribution as something essential to the design of your product.
 If you've invented something new but you haven't invented an effective way to sell it, you have a bad business -- no matter how good the product."
 * There are many secrets.
-Just dream of all that we don't have today -- you'll find ideas like Uber, Airbnb.
+Just dream of all the things that we don't have today -- you'll find ideas like Uber, Airbnb.
 * "On the bus or off the bus" -- regarding consultants: "Anyone who doesn't own stock options or draw a regular salary from your company is fundamentally misaligned.
 At the margin, they'll be biased to claim value in the near term, not help you create more in the future.
 That's why hiring